How to Find the Holy Grail

 1. Which are the greatest flaws of this site?

 We chose this rhetorical style for its entertainment value and because the Arthurian scenario needs to be acknowledged, but we are also challenging the religious traditions which may offend the faithful.
 Although we are committed to compassion, tolerance and pluralism there are some controversies that can't be ignored!
-We suggest therefore that you should only join these "jousts" if you are sure in your faith, dislike any form of fanaticism, and find it interesting when other points of view are offered.
+We suggest therefore that you should only join our "jousts" if you are sure in your faith, dislike all forms of fanaticism, and find it interesting when other points of view are offered.

 If some texts are too large or too small, you should change their size with your browser.
 You can zoom to 125% or 150% if you have a wide screen!
 If some colums don't quite line up, they will if you adjust the size.
 However, if you're trying to read this on your cell phone you are ahead of us!
 Sites with graphics and images don't lend themselves to such reductions yet and you may have to wait for a good app to facilitate this access.